radianttap/Coordinator/README.md

 you can

 * Call `accountLogin()` from *anywhere*: view controller, view, button's event handler, table/collection view cell, UIAlertAction etc.
-* That call will be passed *up* the responder chain until it reaches `UIApplicationDelegate` which is the top UI point your app is given by iOS runtime.
+* That call will be passed *up* the responder chain until it reaches some Coordinator instance which overrides that method.
+It none does, it gets to UIApplicationDelegate (which is the top UI point your app is given by iOS runtime) and nothing happens.
-* Through the `callback` closure, you can then pass the results back *down* the chain.
+* Through the `callback` closure, Coordinator can then pass the results back *down* the chain.
-* At any link in the chain you can override this method, do whatever you want and continue the chain (or not, as you need)
+* At any point in this chain you can override this method, do whatever you want and continue the chain (or not, as you need)

 There is no need for Delegate pattern (although nothing stops you from using one).
 No other pattern is required, ever.